willson556/autoprint/README.md

 ## Docker

-The provided docker image is set to run AutoPrint every day at 8:00 AM.
+The provided docker image is set to run AutoPrint every other day at 8:00 AM.
 Replace the provided URI with your printer's IPP (or some other CUPS-compatible) URI.

 ```sh
 docker pull thomaswillson/autoprint